sc942958/CSC581-Final-Project/README.md

 ###Web Socket Container

-The game-server service is built off of the base official nodejs image,
+The game-server service is built off of the base official nodejs image, but unlike the web-server it only needs app.js and the package file.
+The game server supplies all the back end functionality of the actual game of connect 4.
+In order for the two users to connect, the server must link them together and pass data between the two.
+Because I'm using websockets, this created a design challenge due to the nature of what a websocket is.